vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

   One year later, in 1996, the Cascading Style Sheet was created, aiming to simplify the style of the HTML.

   At this point, the foundation of web development was built: the front and back-end: the distinction - or separation of concerns - between the presentation layer (interface, front), and the business logic and data access layer (back) of web applications.

-  This book is spe
+The front having its pillars in HTML, CSS and JavaScript.